 The current HTTP header size can be reduced exponentially, which reduces the amount of work both the server and web browser need to do in order to perform their usual tasks.
-This ultimately results in a considerable speed boost in the communication and response time between the web server and user’s web browser.
+This ultimately results in a considerable speed boost in the communication and response time between the web server and the user’s web browser.

 HTTP/2 Server Push Capabilities

 The server will now be able to send resources to the web browser “before” the user performs any action on the website that would require a request sent back to the server for more resources.
 Essentially, website resources can be delivered before the web browser even knows it needs to ask for them.
 Once again, resulting in a massive web speed boost in the perception of the user, greatly improving user experience on the website (something that Google is quite big on).